triton-inference-server/server/README.rst

     having a TRITON prefix.
 For example, TRITON_ENABLE_TENSORRT.

-  * The build targets are *server*, *client* and *custom-backend* to build the server, client libraries and example, and custom backend SDK, respectively.
+  * The build targets are *server*, *client* and *custom-backend* to build the server, client libraries and examples, and custom backend SDK, respectively.

-* If the Docker containers the environment variables indicating the Triton version have change to have a TRITON prefix, for example, TRITON_SERVER_VERSION.
+* In the Docker containers the environment variables indicating the Triton version have changed to have a TRITON prefix, for example, TRITON_SERVER_VERSION.

 Roadmap